-James Hamilton - Photographer with media pass to the Toronto Grand Prix and Honda Indy Toronto provides commentary and pictures on this and other adventures including great sports and entertainment events.
-Toronto is a great city, come out and enjoy it with a happy tourist on this Toronto Photo Blog: www.TorontoGrandPrixTourist.com
+James Hamilton - Over 33 million profile and content views!!!
+Photographer with media pass to Honda Indy Toronto provides commentary and pictures on this and other adventures including great sports and entertainment events.
+Toronto is a great city, come out and enjoy it with a happy tourist on this Toronto Photo Blog: www.TorontoGrandPrixTourist.com.

 A lone guitarist stands at the corner of Queen Street West and Bay Street, the wide sidewalk is filled as people pass in the cold.
 Someone holds a sign saying they will make up a personalized song and sing it to them, for free.
 And so it begins as Improv in Toronto starts their latest flash mob performance, waiting for someone that wants a song.
 Few stop and take the bait, but when they do, the magic starts.